nielskee/draft-articles/TechnicalHiringPart2.md

 would do differently.
 It's great insight.

 Agree in your team a set of points to cover in code reviews, so that it's applied fairly and consistently across candidates.
-A simple checklist is a good way to capture this.
+A lot of people find checklists to be an old-fashioned notion, but I think they're useful - a simple checklist is a good way to capture the areas to focus on in the reviews.

 When you've made your decision, feed the candidate's solution forward into the live technical interview - it can make a great discussion